melezhik/swat/README.md

 Recommendation on processor scripts.

 * They should simple, recalling a KISS paradigm

 * They are not for validating content, use check lists for this

-* Basicly processor scripts _prepare_ to be validated by check lists
+* Basicly processor scripts _prepare_ a content to be validated by check lists

-* Remember that if processor script exist the content get passed into validation process will altered as if you use a classic UNIX pipeline :
+* Remember that if processor script exist the content get passed into validation process will altered as if you use a classic UNIX pipeline.

+This is a rough explanation of the process:

-     curl some-http-URL | perl processor-script
+     curl some-http-URL | perl -n processor-script

-This is some _possible_ usage list of processor scripts :
+This is some _possible_ usage list of processor scripts:

 * handling json data: